 “I’ve stayed real.
 I’m true to the roots of country music,” says Dennis.
 “If you see me up on a stage singing, you know I’m singing from the heart.”

-And after the roller coaster ride of the music industry, Dennis is grateful for the platform he has been given.
+And after his roller coaster ride through the music industry, Dennis is grateful for the platform he has been given.

 “I don’t have to have a bunch of number ones,” says Dennis.
 “People know who Wesley Dennis is, and they know that I’m a traditional country singer, and they know that I will always be a traditional country singer, and that’s okay with me.”